 South Africa's image has been negatively impacted by crime involving tourists and high crime levels reported in the destination broadly.
-Crime-related concerns negatively impact the desire to visit South Africa by international tourists and is a deterrent against self-drive domestic Tourism.
+Crime-related concerns negatively impact the desire to visit South Africa by international tourists and is a deterrent against self-drive domestic tourist.
 There is also perceived risk related to community service delivery protests which adds to an unsafe outlook of the destination.

 Current responses do not provide for the prompt resolution of crimes against tourists and make insufficient use of technology solutions for increased effectiveness, particularly for high tourist areas and supporting visitors travelling in groups.
-The limited community understanding of the contribution of tourists and Tourism to the economy is also not addressed.
-The frequency of health-related pandemics and or epidemics further underlines the need to broaden the safety lense.
+The limited community understanding of the contribution of tourists and tourism to the economy is also not addressed.
+The disease outbreaks further underline the need to broaden the safety outlook.

-The proposed approach is for the following to be undertaken:
+The proposed approach is for the following actions to be undertaken:

-- Intelligence-Based Tourist Safety Programme: A central, shared, research-based tourist safety response programme nationally, facilitated through formal stakeholder institutional arrangements and supported by increased sensitisation of communities and the media on the value of Tourism; - Active Alignment: Address crime impacting tourists in high tourist areas using the combined efforts of stakeholders, communities, law enforcement agencies, the justice system and technology security advances; - Dedicated Tourism Safety Support: In partnership with law enforcement agencies at all levels, investigate the establishment of a specialised police unit with capacity for focused preventative measures and the swift resolution of incidents involving tourists. - Consider hygiene as part of tourism safety and security programme in partnership with relevant authorities.
+- Intelligence-Based Tourist Safety Programme: A central, shared, research-based tourist safety response programme nationally, facilitated through formal stakeholder institutional arrangements and supported by increased sensitisation of communities and the media on the value of tourism; - Active alignment: Address all crimes impacting tourists, especially, in high tourist areas using the combined efforts of stakeholders, communities, law enforcement agencies, the justice system, private security players and technology security advances; - Dedicated Tourism Safety Support: In partnership with law enforcement agencies at all levels, investigate the establishment of a specialised police unit with capacity for focused preventative measures and the swift resolution of incidents involving tourists; and - Consider hygiene as part of tourism safety and security programme in partnership with relevant authorities.